-If you run a network, website, or have a device connected to the internet that is getting attacked from an IP address or multiple IP addresses, how do you report IP abuse.
+If you manage a network, website, or have a device connected to the internet.
+Moreover, that it is getting attacked from an IP address or multiple IP addresses.
+Firstly, you need to know how to report IP abuse.

 Chances are the IP address that you are seeing abusing your connection, isn't that of the hacker/malware that is attempting to compromise your network/website.
-Often times the owner of the IP address isn't aware that their computer is being used as a host to scan/attack other networks, devices, or websites.
-So, if you find the IP address of the attacker by doing an IP Address Lookup, don't assume that's the person attacking you.
-You should consider the fact that they've been hacked and their device is being used without their knowledge.
+Often times the owner of the IP address isn't aware that their computer is being used as a host.
+That is to say to scan/attack other networks, devices, or websites.
+Moreover, you find the IP address of the attacker by doing an IP Address Lookup.
+Subsequently, don't assume that's the person attacking you.
+You should consider the fact that they've been hacked.
+To clarify, their device is being used without their knowledge.

 Here's what you should do:

-- Review your logs to find the IP address or addresses you feel are attempting to compromise your connection.
+- First, review your logs to find the IP address or addresses you feel are attempting to compromise your connection.

-- Use our IP Whois Lookup tool to find out more about the network to which the IP address(es) are assigned.
+- Second, use our IP Whois Lookup tool to find out more about the network to which the IP address(es) are assigned.

-- Within the IP Whois Lookup returned results there will be an email address of the assignee of the IP address.
+- Third, within the IP Whois Lookup returned results there will be an email address of the assignee of the IP address.
 Usually this email is [email protected][networkdomain.com/.net]

-- Use the email address provided to report your findings.
+- Last, use the email address provided to report your findings.
 The more detail you can provide, the better.